Air consists of nitrogen. Revolutionary change in air composition

 • incandescent lamps;

-• filling the space between the panes in plastic windows;
+• filling the space between glass panes in plastic windows;

 • protective environment during welding;